moehach/blog/_posts/2022-11-16-ux-and-personal-development-reading-list.md

 I did not list these books in any particular order.

-**Full disclosure:** As an Amazon Associate, I earn from qualifying purchases on the books I listed.
+**Full disclosure:** As an Amazon Associate, I earn from qualifying purchases on the books you purchase using the links I listed.
 Any commission I might receive will be at no extra cost to you.

 ## UX